OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 ## 12 Partial Reconfiguration

-Partial Reconfiguration (PR) is an Intel FPGA technology that allows users to reconfigure parts of the FPGA device dynamically, while the remainder of the device continues to operate.
+Partial Reconfiguration (PR) is an Altera FPGA technology that allows users to reconfigure parts of the FPGA device dynamically, while the remainder of the device continues to operate.
 In a non-partial reconfiguration flow, any change to the design requires full reprogramming of the entire configuration RAM (CRAM) arrays in the device.
 With partial reconfiguration, you can dynamically reprogram one or more CRAM frames.
 A partial reconfiguration design has a static region, and a PR regions, which can be modified to implement new logic.
 The portion of the CRAM on the chip to be reconfigured is contained within a PR region.
 For the PR flow, your design must be partitioned into static region and reconfigurable region.
 The static region is the area of your FPGA that is not reconfigured without reprogramming the entire FPGA.
 An area of the chip that you plan to partially reconfigure is a PR region.

 The Port Gasket contains all the PR specific modules and logic, such as PR slot reset/freeze control, user clock, remote STP etc. For this reference example only one PR slot is supported.